aws/aws-advanced-python-wrapper/docs/development-guide/LoadablePlugins.md

 ## Using Custom Plugins

 To use a custom plugin, you must:
-1. Create a custom plugin.
+1. Create the custom plugin.
-2. Create a corresponding custom plugin factory.
+2. Create a corresponding plugin factory.
-3. In `connection_plugin_chain.py`, add an entry in the `PLUGIN_FACTORIES` `Dict`.
-The key should be a short name for the plugin (without spaces), and the value should be the `PluginFactory` class you created in step 2.
-You can also optionally add an entry to the `PLUGIN_FACTORY_WEIGHTS` `Dict`.
-The weight that you give your custom plugin will determine the order that the plugin will be loaded in the plugin chain if the `auto_sort_wrapper_plugin_order` connection property is enabled.
-More information on this property can be found [here](/docs/using-the-python-driver#connection-plugin-manager-parameters).
+3. Follow the steps in [Registering a Custom Plugin](#registering-a-custom-plugin).

-4. When creating a connection, in the `plugins` connection parameter, include the plugin name that you added to `PLUGIN_FACTORIES` in step 3.
-This will ensure that your plugin is included in the plugin chain.
-See [Registering a Custom Plugin](#registering-a-custom-plugin) for more info.
+A short example of these steps is provided [below](#Example).

 ### Creating Custom Plugins